awsandy/EKS-Roadshow-Web/content/010_introduction/_index.md

 ![Title Image](/images/introduction/eks-product-page.png)

-Welcome to the Amazon EKS Workshop!
+Welcome to the Amazon EKS Roadshow!

 The intent of this workshop is to educate users about the features of Amazon EKS.